oariel/sftp-integration/README.md

 # SFTP Export Integration Guide
 ### Setting Up SFTP Export Integration

 The SFTP gateway allows licensed customers to receive daily, per-facility raw predictions in json format.
 The payload also includes a base URL for downloading the PDF report that requires an additional secret (UI TBD).

-In order to set up the integration, navigate to the Integrations section of MySAIVA located at app.saiva.ai.
-Note: You must be an Org Administrator in order to be able to access this function:
+In order to set up the integration, navigate to the Integrations section of MySAIVA located at [app.saiva.ai](https://app.saiva.ai "app.saiva.ai").
+Note: You must be an Org Administrator in order to access this function:

 ![Integrations](https://raw.githubusercontent.com/saivaai/sftp-integration/dev/images/Integrations.png "Integrations")